-So it’s important to develop effective self-learning skills.
+So it’s important to develop effective self-directed learning skills.

-This article aims to help you understand how to improve self-learning skills using a few methods.
+This article aims to help you understand how to improve self-directed learning skills using a few methods.
 But first, let’s look at self-learning from different perspectives.

-When you’re motivated to learn about something every day with an insatiable hunger that’s self-learning.
+When you’re motivated to learn about something every day with an insatiable hunger that’s self-directed learning.